-Arrival time for MOST sessions is 2:00 - 3:00 p.m. on Sunday afternoon.
+Arrival time is 2:00-3:30pm on Sunday afternoon.
 Please do not arrive early.
 Gates will be closed and staff will be preparing for your child's arrival.
-Hint: Lines are longest at 2:00 p.m.
-Consider arriving at 2:30 p.m. for less wait during check-in.

 Our #1 priority at camp is the health and safety of our campers and leaders, so the check-in process is very important.
 Please allow 45-60 minutes to escort your camper through the stations.